Take Action: Make a List

 Manage stress by creating peaceful times in your daily schedule.
 Try relaxation methods like deep breathing or lighting candles.

-When you stop smoking, you may feel irritable, anxious, restless, or hungry.
+When you stop smoking, your body goes through withdrawal from nicotine.
+This means you may feel irritable, anxious, restless, or hungry.
 You may even have trouble sleeping.
+Find out about medicines that can help with withdrawal.

-Don’t give up!
-It takes time to overcome addiction.
-Check out these tips on staying smoke-free.
+Remember, it takes time to overcome addiction.
+Check out these tips on staying smokefree.

 Learn from the past.